THE HISTORY OF LIPSG

-Shortly after the end of World War II, two Army surgeons returned home to New York City.
-Having encountered the new and not before seen ways the war managed to mangle the human body, Leonard R. Rubin, M.D.
+HOW IT BEGAN After the end of World War II, two Army surgeons returned home to New York City.
+Having encountered the ways the war disfigured the human body, Leonard R. Rubin, M.D.
 (1912-2001) and Richard H. Walden, M.D., D.D.S.
-(1913-2001) picked up invaluable first hand experience to put towards the newly emerging field of plastic surgery.
-As members of the teaching program at Kings County Hospital, Rubin and Walden both sought a way to expand their influences beyond the scope of New York City.
-Against the advice of many colleagues and peers, Rubin and Walden opened the Long Island Plastic Surgical Group (LIPSG) in April of 1948 in Hempstead, N.Y.
-While many viewed Long Island during this time period as an unorthodox location to start a plastic surgery practice, the two realized the island’s steadily increasing population and untouched opportunities in the field.
+(1913-2001) picked up invaluable first-hand experience in the newly emerging field of plastic surgery.
+As teachers at Kings County Hospital, Rubin and Walden sought a way to expand their influences beyond the scope of New York City.
+Against the advice of colleagues, Rubin and Walden opened the Long Island Plastic Surgical Group (LIPSG) in April of 1948 in Hempstead, N.Y.
+While many viewed Long Island in this time as an unorthodox location to start a plastic surgery practice, the two realized the island’s steadily increasing population and untouched opportunities in the field.

 LIPSG quickly expanded during the 1950s to take on one, then two additional surgeons.
 One of these surgeons, Bertram Bromberg, M.D., D.D.S. had become acquainted with Walden during their residencies as dentists at what is now SUNY Downstate Medical Center.
 After participating in an oral surgery fellowship, Walden and Bromberg both decided to take advantage of the newly expanding plastic surgery division at Kings County Hospital, one of the first hospitals in the state of New York to establish a plastic surgery division.
 Bromberg joined forces with Walden and Rubin in early 1954, each of them practicing mainly at separate hospitals throughout Nassau County in addition to the Hempstead, N.Y. office and adjunct office in Great Neck, N.Y.
 Word spread rapidly about LIPSG though events such as the November 22nd Long Island Railroad crash in 1950, in which 363 injured riders were directed to LIPSG through hospitals in Nassau County and attorneys who knew of the practice and its talented founding members.
 LIPSG eagerly founded a residency training program in 1954.
 As one of the first programs in the New York metro area, two residents, soon increased to four, worked alongside Rubin at Meadowbrook Hospital, now Nassau University Medical Center (NUMC), and four residents, soon increased to six, worked alongside Bromberg at Kings County Hospital.
 Residents often traveled between both medical centers, as did the surgeons, to provide a fully diverse and unique training experience.
 As part of the group’s commitment to excellence, the founders strived to distinguish themselves from other area practices while simultaneously elevating the level of plastic surgery on Long Island.
 They wanted to develop plastic surgery in addition to practicing it.
 Rubin became the first residency director and strongly believed that the longevity of the group was largely dependent of its ability to teach.
 LIPSG rapidly expanded its services and influences on Long Island.
 Also during 1954, LIPSG assisted in the centralization of the treatment of burn injuries at the Meadowbrook Hospital Burn Unit, the first of its kind in the region.
 State of the art burn treatment technique was used, including a topical glue to adhere skin grafts without sutures under hot and humid conditions, a creation of Rubin’s during wartime, and a development which earned him a prestigious Legion of Merit badge during World War II.
 This later led directly to the development of fibrin glue used currently to secure skin grafts without sutures.